josterand/josterand/README.md

 # Hi there 👋
 I'm josterand (17).
-I enjoys reading books, especially novels and manga.
+Enjoys reading books, especially novels and manga.
 Often listen to music and spend a lot of time at home (homebody).
 I also like drinking coffee.

 > An Arknights player since 2021 (In hiatus).